ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 - OWL-Time
 - GeoSPARQL

-Most of these dependencies are specified using RDFS and OWL axioms, which enable reasoning and inferencing.
+Most of these dependencies are specified using **RDFS and OWL axioms**, which enable reasoning and inferencing.
-In contrast, the formal specification of TERN Ontology is through SHACL shapes, which enables data validation.
+In contrast, the formal specification of TERN Ontology is through **SHACL shapes**, which enables data validation.
-This is appropriate for TERN ontology which is primarily designed for data transfer and ingestion into a data store.
+Shapes are appropriate for TERN ontology becasue the primary application is data transfer and ingestion.

 The TERN Ontology is accessible via its namespace URI at https://w3id.org/tern/ontologies/tern/.
 The source code and its related content are accessible in the GitHub repository at https://github.com/ternaustralia/ontology_tern.